marbre2/neubias_c1_gittest/README.md

-This is a Test repository for the course NEUBIAS
+This is a Test repository for the best course NEUBIAS ever